Cycling in Nagaland & Upper Assam: Land of Natural Beauty:

 Day-18: 22 April’26: Boarding train for New Delhi: cycling 20 km:

 In the morning, I took out my cycle to see the mighty Brahmaputra.
 This river is the life line of the city and at the same time, it is a big challenge during monsoon.
-32 km long DTP (Dibrugarh Town Protection) dyke have made to prevent flood water entering the city.
+A 32 km long DTP (Dibrugarh Town Protection) dyke have made to prevent flood water entering the city.
 I cycled on this dyke for 1 hr.
 Cool weather after the rain, made it very enjoyable.
+Dibrugarh is the hometown of ex-CM of Assam, Shri Sarbananda Sonowal.
+After cycling through the city, I came back to my Homestay and packed up bags as I have to vacate the room before 11 am.

+Keeping my luggage in the reception, I went to visit the famous Lord Jagannath temple.
+It is a nice temple complex built by ex-governor of Assam shri JB Patnaik.
 Thereafter, I went to Dibrugarh railway station to book my cycle.
 After booking my cycle, I came to Bornali’s recipe for lunch and then collected my bags from the Mapple leaf and returned to the station.
 I had booked a dormitory bed in the retiring room where I rested for few hours before boarding Rajdhani express (12423) for New Delhi at 8.50 pm.
+As soon as I boarded the train, I felt I should have stayed in this beautiful city for few more days.

 This way I completed a wonderful trip spanning 18 days, cycling for total 630 km across Nagaland and upper Assam.
 Major findings of this trip was my own discovery of wonderful Kohima city, Dzukou valley trek, Kaziranga orchid and bio- diversity park and the enthusiastic Bihu celebration in Assam.